postgresml/postgresml/pgml-cms/docs/introduction/apis/client-sdks/tutorials/semantic-search.md

 ---
-description: Example for Semantic Search
+description: JavaScript and Python code snippets for peforming semantic search using the SDK.
 ---

 # Semantic Search